holgerimbery/workshop-content/agents-3-challenges/README.md

 ![](./media/3abe0bd29bfb04a876bd4d26963f0c58e9890a57.png)

 - Next, scroll down to the Knowledge section.
-In this part, you will provide your agent with its first capability, \"Knowledge"\,
+In this part, you will provide your agent with its first capability, "Knowledge",

 - This section is already pre-filled, but you may add an additional website.